 Making a strong entrance also means demonstrating your commitment towards the project.
 You want to show you’ve already got some skin in the game.

-This can come in the form of crafting a quick and dirty wireframe for a web design project, writing a 100 word outline for some proposed blog content, or sketching out potential logo design concepts.
+This can come in the form of crafting a quick and dirty wireframe for a web design project if you’re a freelance developer, writing a 100 word blog post outline for some proposed content if you’re a freelance writer, or sketching out potential logo design concepts if you’re a freelance designer.

 Sound like too much work up front?
 Well, the reality is, this approach is how I consistently win nearly every project I bid on.
 What you lose in uncompensated time, you make up for by demonstrating your creativity and desire to work with the client, which will only increase your chances of nailing the bid.
 This is a form of what I like to call opportunity management.